This article explains how users on plans with dedicated Databricks support can open and manage support cases.

 If your organization does not have a Databricks support subscription, or if you are not an authorized contact for your company’s support subscription, you can find answers to many questions on the Databricks Help Center.

 Your organization must have a Databricks Support contract and your email address must be registered as an authorized support contact.
-See Enable and create contacts.
+See Create and activate contacts.

 If you would like to learn more about purchasing a Databricks Support contract, contact us using this request form.